 7. Aquaria KLCC – A day with the sharks

 Located in Kuala Lumpur Convention Centre, Aquaria KLCC is an extensive oceanarium in Malaysia.
+This is one of the most interesting Kuala Lumpur attractions.
 Home to more than 150 species of aquatic fauna, this 5,000 square feet aquarium is one of the best places to visit in Kuala Lumpur.
 Beyond just big tanks full of water, it houses various landscapes and biospheres which take you through coral reefs, marshlands, jungles, highlands, Amazon basin, and open ocean.
 Cute and deadly marine creatures like piranha, arapaima, grouper, gar fish, elephant nosed fish, electric eel, giant catfish, tiger sharks, seahorses, blue rays, sea snakes, and others decorate the see-through aquariums of Aquaria KLCC.

 Not just a submerged tunnel aquarium, but Aquaria also has Amazonian forests, DNA live tanks, dive-in with sharks, Waters of Africa, Scream Park, Extreme Park, Amusement Park, Wildlife Park, and Coral Discovery Section.
 You can watch the sea animals being fed and might get to feed some, if you are lucky.
 Since it takes few hours to cover all these levels, it suits the itinerary of those who are open to explore the best places to visit in Kuala Lumpur in 3 days or more.